-HENDRICKS COUNTY — Investigators are still trying to figure out what started a massive fire on Wednesday at a Walmart distribution center in Plainfield that was still burning on Thursday.
+HENDRICKS COUNTY — Investigators are still trying to figure out what started a massive fire on Wednesday at a Walmart distribution center in Plainfield that was still burning more than 24 hours later.

-Firefighters from at least 24 fire departments have been called to the scene since it started Wednesday afternoon.
-On Thursday afternoon, crews were still at the scene putting out fires.
+Firefighters from at least 24 fire departments were called to the scene Wednesday afternoon to begin battling the blaze.

-IDEM says it's causing air quality issues that could pose a risk to people, especially with underlying health issues.
+IDEM said the fire was causing air quality issues that could pose a risk to people, especially with underlying health issues.
 IDEM and the Environmental Protection Agency are still testing debris and ashes to see if they are releasing toxic materials.

 IDEM says the wind will continue to blow the smoke to the northeast.
 Conditions are expected to improve overnight Thursday into Friday.